About Habitat for Humanity SLO

 Habitat for Humanity for San Luis Obispo County (HFHSLOCO) is an affiliate of Habitat for Humanity International (HFHI), a non-profit, housing ministry founded on Christian principles.
 HFHI seeks to eliminate poverty housing and homelessness from the world, and to make decent shelter a matter of conscience and action.
 Habitat has built over 500,000 houses around the world, providing 2,500,000 people with safe, decent, affordable shelter.

 HFHSLOCO became an official affiliate with Habitat for Humanity International in 1997.
 In 1998, we acquired our first property, in Paso Robles.
 To date, Habitat for Humanity for San Luis Obispo County has built 17 homes–one in Cambria, four in Atascadero, three in Paso Robles, four in Grover Beach and five in San Luis Obispo.
-We are currently in the planning stages of several new projects that would allow us to build as many as 15 homes over the next three years!
+We are currently in the planning stages of building 9 new homes in Paso Robles and 8 new homes in Arroyo Grande!

 Seeking to put God’s love into action, Habitat for Humanity for San Luis Obispo County brings people together to Build Homes, Communities, and Hope.

 The focus of Habitat’s mission is not simply the construction of houses, but the development and empowerment of people and communities.
 Habitat is interested in the people involved in its work, both the owners of Habitat houses and those involved with homeowners in the construction of those houses.
 Habitat seeks to break down communication barriers and form partnerships among people from all walks of life.